wendyverdonk93/docs/content/tools/multisafepay-control/generating-and-disabling-payment-links.md

 | Completed   | The customer has completed the payment. |
 | Cancelled   | The merchant has cancelled the payment link.|
 | Expired     | The link has expired.  |

-## Supported payment methods and payment links

-Check specific [payment methods](/payment-methods/) to see if manually generated payment links are supported.

-For example, post-payment methods such as AfterPay, Pay After Delivery, and Klarna do not support manually generated payment links, due to the insolvency process requirement which creates a different flow.

 ## Disabling payment links for a payment method